-Sweet Potato Soufflé Recipe
+Sweet Potato Soufflé

-- For the soufflé
+For the sweet potato soufflé

-- For the topping
+For the pecan streusel

 - 1 cup finely chopped pecans

-- 1 cup brown sugar, packed
+- 1 cup packed brown sugar

 - 1/3 cup all-purpose flour

 - 4 tablespoons butter, at room temperature

 - Preheat the oven to 400°F (200°C).
 Butter a 2 1/2-quart baking dish.

 - Bake the sweet potatoes on a foil-covered baking sheet for 1 hour, or until they’re soft throughout.
 Let stand until cool enough to handle.